Maldon (Vic.)

 An assessment of population growth drivers in Maldon reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the suburb's population is expected to decline by 162 persons by 2041.
-However, growth is anticipated in specific age cohorts, notably a projected increase of 17 people in the 25 to 34 age group.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Examining future trends up to 2041, the suburb of Maldon (Vic.) is projected to experience an overall population decline.
+According to this methodology, the area's population is expected to decrease by 159 persons over this period.
+However, specific age cohorts are anticipated to grow, notably the 25 to 34 age group which is projected to increase by 17 people.

 Frequently Asked Questions - Population